 - If your account is identified as potentially abandoned due to inactivity, simply logging in to your Fidelity.com account ensures your account is no longer identified as abandoned.

 - When you log in, please confirm we have your current address.
-If you need to update your address, see How to Update Your Address & Phone Number and/or the Returned to Post Office NotificationsLog In Required page.
+If you need to update your address, visit your ProfileLog In Required.

 - Call us at 800-343-3548 if there are uncashed checks issued from your accounts or if you have any additional questions or concerns.